devrnt/react-use-wizard/README.md

 ### useWizard

-Used to retrieve all methods and props bundled with the Wizard.
+Used to retrieve all methods and properties related to your wizard.
 Make sure `Wizard` is wrapped around your component when calling `useWizard`.

 **Remark** - You can't use `useWizard` in the same component where `Wizard` is used.